AriaSalvatrice/AriaModules/README.md

 - **Hirajōshi** - It's all you need to rip a sick shamisen solo.
 Anything more is for poseur kids.
 - **In Sen** - That one was originally used for Japanese wind chimes.
 Instantly become the most original dark ambient modular artist around by feeding it to [Rings and Clouds](https://vcvrack.com/AudibleInstruments) for 3 hours.

-The **External Scale** input and output can encode a scale as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal, and disabled notes, 0V.
+The **External Scale** input and output can encode a scale as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal (anything above 0V works), and disabled notes, 0V.
 This way of expressing a scale is supported by my other modules, such as **Arcane** and **Darius**.
-Try it out with my splitters and mergers!
+Try out hacking this data bus with my splitters and mergers!

-If you edit the settings after patching in an unchanging **external scale**, you can unplug and replug the jack to reload it.
+After patching in an unchanging **external scale**, if you edit the settings from another sources (e.g., turning the scale knob), you can unplug and replug the **external scale jack to reload it.

 ### Scene memory